wp-plugins/powr-comments/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Collect and display visitor comments in a custom feed.
+Collect and display visitor comments in a custom feed!

 == Description ==
- Collect and display visitor comments in a custom feed.
+[youtube https://www.youtube.com/watch?v=OdUHShj0NpA] Collect and display visitor comments in a custom feed!
 <br>
 <br>
 POWr Comments is a free cloud-based plugin you can edit in your live web page.
 Create a POWr account to access the entire <a href='https://www.powr.io/plugins'>plugin library</a>.